tweepy/tweepy/docs/client.rst

 ``expansions``
 --------------
-For methods that return Tweets, `Expansions`_ enable you to request additional data objects that relate to the originally returned Tweets.
+`Expansions`_ enable you to request additional data objects that relate to the originally returned Space, Tweets, or users.
 Submit a list of desired expansions in a comma-separated list without spaces.
-The ID that represents the expanded data object will be included directly in the Tweet data object, but the expanded object metadata will be returned within the ``includes`` response object, and will also include the ID so that you can match this data object to the original Tweet object.
+The ID that represents the expanded data object will be included directly in the Space, Tweet, or user data object, but the expanded object metadata will be returned within the ``includes`` response object, and will also include the ID so that you can match this data object to the original Space or Tweet object.

+For methods that return Spaces, the following data objects can be expanded using this parameter:

+* The Spaces creator's user object
+* The user objects of any Space co-host
+* Any mentioned users’ object
+* Any speaker's user object

-The following data objects can be expanded using this parameter:
+For methods that return Tweets, the following data objects can be expanded using this parameter:

 * The Tweet author's user object
 * The user object of the Tweet’s author that the